Page Speed And SEO: A Detailed Guide

 In this article we'll take a look at what page speed is, how it's measured, and how it can impact your Google rankings.

 Page speed measures how quickly pages on your website load when a visitor opens them.
-The faster your website loads and can see content the better!
+The faster your website loads and visitors can see content, the better!

-You'll often see rendering filmstrip like this when investigating the performance of a website.
+You'll often see a rendering filmstrip like this when investigating the performance of a website.
 It shows the page load process as the website starts rendering.
+On a fast connection to a speedy website, this might all take less than a second, so it's useful to see it step by step.

 To measure page speed we generally look at how soon after navigating to a website the page has loaded.
 But page load time is a fuzzy concept: there's no single point in time where a website is done loading.

-That's why the filmstrip in the previous section is annotated with several annotations marking different rendering milestones.
+That's why the filmstrip in the previous section is annotated with several markers marking different rendering milestones.

 Let's take a look at what these metrics mean!